71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 Food trucks aren't just for the city!

-A freelance writer can live anywhere, including a small town.
+A freelance writer can live anywhere in the world.

-Keeping family heirlooms or recycling old furniture is important in many small-town areas.
+Keeping family heirlooms or recycling old furniture is important in many rural areas.

-Because new products aren’t as readily available as in urban locations, there are more opportunities for this type of thing.
+Because new products aren't as readily available as in big cities, there are more opportunities for this type of thing.

 Are you good with your hands?
 Know all the simple fixes for a faulty toilet, sink, gutters, or screen door?